Skip to main content

 If you can't generate those questions after entering the required information, Proof's system will proceed with an alternative verification method that includes biometric verification.
 However, you will still need to enter a U.S. address to verify your I.D. once captured through Proof's platform.

-Ultimately, if you do not have a U.S. address, you will need to sign and notarize your agreement in person with a U.S. notary or at a U.S. Embassy.
+Ultimately, if you do not have a U.S. address, you will need to sign and notarize your agreement with a different US online notarization company or in person with a U.S. notary or at a U.S. Embassy.

 All content provided in this article is for informational purposes only.
 HelloPrenup, Inc. (“HelloPrenup”) makes no representations as to the accuracy or completeness of any information on this site.
 HelloPrenup will not be liable for any errors or omissions in this information nor for the availability of this information.
 These terms and conditions of use are subject to change at any time and without notice.
 HelloPrenup provides a platform for contract related self-help.
 The information provided by HelloPrenup along with the content on our website related to legal matters (“Information”) is provided for your private use and does not constitute legal advice.
 We do not review any information you provide us for legal accuracy or sufficiency, draw legal conclusions, provide opinions about your selection of forms, or apply the law to the facts of your situation.
 If you need legal advice for a specific problem, you should consult with a licensed attorney.
 Neither HelloPrenup nor any information provided by Hello Prenup is a substitute for legal advice from a qualified attorney licensed to practice in an appropriate jurisdiction.